Troubleshooting

 Rate limit exceeded from the provider

-docker logs golemcore-bot | grep -E "rate_?limit|429"Fix: raise the provider tier, set a lower concurrency in preferences/runtime-config.json, or route the affected tier to a different provider in the model router.
+docker logs golemcore-bot | grep -Ei "rate.?limit|429"Fix:raise your plan's limit with the provider, lower llmRequestsPerMinute in preferences/rate-limit.json, or route the affected tier to a different provider in the model router.

 Model router falls back to balanced on unknown tier